 Guildford Chamber Choir was founded in 1980 with the express aim of performing choral music of the finest quality from the 16th century to the present day.
-Over the years the choir has remained loyal to this aim, gaining an enviable reputation for both the high standard of its singing and for performing varied and often unusual repertoire.
+Over the years the choir has remained loyal to this aim, gaining an enviable reputation both for the high standard of its singing and for performing varied and often unusual repertoire.
 As well as being at the forefront of Guildford music-making, the Guildford Chamber Choir’s reputation has stretched beyond the town and county boundaries.
-More about the choir...
+More about the choir....

 Sign up to our free email newsletter so that we can keep you informed about our concerts;

 Data Protection and Retention PolicyKeeping data safe and secure is important to us and we are committed to the changes introduced by the European data protection law known as the General Data Protection Regulation (GDPR) which goes into effect on 25 May 2018.To learn about data privacy and how we process personal data, please view our Data Protection and Retention Policy.